3bdop/INFS3203-project02/README.md

 ## Functional Features

 - **Add Pet for adoption:** Enables registered breeders and pet owners to list pets for adoption with detailed profiles, including health, breed, and care information.
-- **Adopt a Pet:** Users can browse pets available for adoption, using filters like location, breed, size, etc., to find the right match.
+- **Adopt a Pet:** Users can browse pets available for adoption, using filters like breed, name, age, etc., to find the right match.
-- **Edit User Profile:** Allows users to Change their Profile including Name and Avatar.
+- **Edit User Profile:** Users can Change their Profile information including Name and Avatar.

 ## Preliminary Prototype Requirements